 Selecting the Seeds

 Now it is time to select the seeds or cloves that you want to plant.
-I pick two or three of my best garlic heads from this year that I have previous dried and stored in my basement in a burlap sack.
+I pick two or three of my best garlic heads from this year that I have previously dried and stored in a burlap sack in my basement.
 Start by gently breaking each clove from the heads of garlic.
 Those will be your seeds for planting.
 Each clove will produce one head of garlic.

 Now it is time to plant your cloves.
 Place a clove in each of the holes you previously poked.
 Make sure that each clove is facing the right way when planting.
 Each clove should have the large or butt end facing down and the slim or pointed tip facing up.
 Then put about a teaspoon of organic fertilizer in each hole.
 Cover the holes with dirt and water.